clingen-data-model/allele/source/allele/resource/contextual_allele/index.md

 Control
 : 0..1

 {:.h4-definition}
-#### ContextualAllele.referenceCoordinate.intronOffsetEnd
+#### Position.externalOffsetDirection

 {:.dl-horizontal .dl-definition}
 Definition
-: The end of the ReferenceCoordinate relative to the transcript coordinate.
-Requirements are the same as for intronOffsetStart.
+: The direction of the ReferenceCoordinate relative to the transcript coordinate.

 Type
-: integer
+: Code

 Control
 : 0..1

 {:.h4-definition}
-#### ContextualAllele.referenceCoordinate.intronOffsetDirection
+#### Position.externalGenomicReferenceSequence

 {:.dl-horizontal .dl-definition}
 Definition
-: The direction of the ReferenceCoordinate relative to the transcript coordinate.
-Requirements are the same as for intronOffsetStart.
+: For an intronic position in a ReferenceCoordinate defined on a transcript, the externalGenomicReferenceSequence is a genomic sequence to which the transcript is mapped.

 Type
+: GenomicReferenceSequence

+Control
+: 0..1

+{:.h4-definition}
+#### Position.externalGenomicPositionIndex

+{:.dl-horizontal .dl-definition}
+Definition
+: For an intronic position in a ReferenceCoordinate defined on a transcript, the corresponding position on the defined externalGenomicReferenceSequence.

+Type
-: Code
+: integer

 Control
 : 0..1

 {:.h4-definition}
 ### ContextualAllele.alleleName